Nigel Mansell: 1995: McLaren

 Before the season started, Mansell could not fit into the narrow car and was deputised by Mark Blundell for the opening two rounds in Brazil and Argentina.
 Mansell's car was completed in 33 days and in time for Imola, where despite being in the top six late in the race, a clash with Eddie Irvine saw him finish 10th and out of the points.
-The Spanish Grand Prix saw Mansell become frustrated over his car's handling characteristics, he chose to retire after just two races with the team.
+The Spanish Grand Prix saw Mansell become frustrated over his car's handling characteristics.
+He chose to retire after just two races with the team.
 Mansell cited the decision to retire as his not wanting to make up the numbers and with no hope of the McLaren MP4/10 being competitive.
 In 2015, Mansell stated that he was wrong to leave McLaren so soon and that in hindsight he should have continued with the team for the season and help improve the car.

-Comeback considered
+1997: Jordan potential comeback

 A few testing sessions with F1 teams including Jordan suggested another comeback could be on the cards, but it never happened.
 Reports at the time suggested that the Mansell–Jordan partnership for 1997 was a real possibility with Eddie Jordan's title sponsor willing to pay for the deal.
 The Jordan team said after the tests in Barcelona in December 1996 that Mansell decided against it.

 British Touring Car Championship

 Mansell took part in the 1993 TOCA Shootout, held at Donington Park.
 Mansell drove a Ford Mondeo with his usual red number 5.
 The race ended in disaster for Mansell; he was knocked unconscious following a crash with six laps remaining.
-He lost control of his car through the exit of the Old Hairpin, over-corrected the slide and collided with Tiff Needell's Vauxhall Cavalier, resulting in a spin and a bad crash into the tyre wall under the bridge.Mansell made a return to racing in 1998 in the British Touring Car Championship, driving in a Ford Mondeo for three rounds.
+He lost control of his car through the exit of the Old Hairpin, over-corrected the slide and collided with Tiff Needell's Vauxhall Cavalier, resulting in a spin and a bad crash into the concrete wall under the bridge.Mansell made a return to racing in 1998 in the British Touring Car Championship, driving in a Ford Mondeo for three rounds.
 With the number 5 already taken by James Thompson, Mansell raced with the red number 55.

 At his first event at Donington Park, he retired three laps into the sprint race, meaning he would start the feature race in 19th position on the grid.
 As the conditions changed and the track became wetter, Mansell found himself leading the race for several laps, and he finished in fifth position.
 The race was regarded by many fans as one of the greatest in touring car history.

 It was to be his best finish in the series, as he failed to finish either race at the next round he participated in at Brands Hatch, and at his final race at Silverstone he finished in 14th and 11th place.
 Having competed in three of the 13 rounds, he finished 18th out of 21 in the Drivers' Championship.